dotboris/alt/README.md

 There are other tools out there that solve this problem. `alt` distinguish itself in a few ways:

--   __tool / language agnostic__: There are plenty of tools out there that will let you switch the version of a specific tool or programming language. `alt` is generic.
+-   __tool / language agnostic__: Some version switching tools only work with a
+    specific tool or programming language. `alt` is generic.
 It works for any command.
--   __no shell pollution__: Other version switching tools out there hook themselves into your shell.
-This can slow down your shell's start time.
-    `alt` does not hook into your shell.
+-   __no shell pollution__: Most version switching tools hook themselves into your shell.
+This can slow down your shell's start time. `alt` does not hook into your shell.
 You can use it without slowing down your shell start time.
 -   __only version switching__: Unlike other tools, `alt` does not take responsibility for installing different versions of commands or managing their dependencies.
 How you install install different versions of commands